 Hoofin' it for Hunger Trail Run

 The MFBF YF&R Committee is proud to host the annual Hoofin’ it for Hunger Trail Run.
-Held in October each year in Miles City, the YF&R Committee partners with USDA-ARS Fort Keogh Research Station to pull together this 5K, 10K and Half Marathon trail run benefiting the Montana Food Bank Network.
+The 5K and 10K run will be held in September in Dillon, MT and all proceeds from the race will be donated to the Montana Food Bank Network.
 This event is part of an larger partnership between YF&R programs across the country and Feeding America.
 Whether the contribution is a bushel – a dollar – or an hour, Farm Bureau and Feeding America is working together to finish an important job – making sure every American can enjoy the bounty produced on our farms and ranches.
-The Montana Farm Bureau YF&R Committee is proud to have raised $36,500 dollars for the Montana Food Bank Network.
-Since Harvest for All was launched 15 years ago, Farm Bureau families across the country have gathered more than 223 million pounds of food, logged more than 121,000 volunteer hours and raised more than $7 million in donations.
+The Montana Farm Bureau YF&R Committee is proud to have raised $68,000 dollars for the Montana Food Bank Network.
+Since Harvest for All was launched, Farm Bureau families across the country have gathered more than 412 million pounds of food, logged more than 224,000 volunteer hours and raised more than $10 million in donations.

 MFBF Collegiate Young Farmers & Ranchers

-Montana Farm Bureau Federation has three Collegiate Young Farmers & Ranchers clubs, one on the Bozeman campus of Montana State University, one on the Dillon campus of UM-Western, and one on the campus of Miles Community College in Miles City and Dawson Community College in Glendive.
+Montana Farm Bureau Federation has four Collegiate Young Farmer & Rancher clubs, on the campuses of Montana State University in Bozeman, UM-Western in Dillon, Miles Community College in Miles City and Dawson Community College in Glendive.
 The purpose of these clubs is to further communication among people with an interest in agricultural issues, educate college students about the work of an agricultural organization, provide college students experience with local, state and national government through active participation in legislative activities, learn about Farm Bureau policies and activities, and promote the profession of agriculturally-related occupations.

-Established in 2004, 2012 and 2016 respectively, the chapters conduct meetings and participates in the Farm Bureau policy development process, Montana’s Young Ag Leadership Conference, the National YF&R Leadership Conference, Calling on the Capitol events and a number of other issues and leadership development activities.
+Established in 2004, 2012, 2016 and 2019 respectively, the chapters conduct meetings and participate in the Farm Bureau policy development process, MFBF’s Young Farmer & Rancher Leadership Conference, the National YF&R Leadership Conference, Calling on the Capitol events and a number of other issues and leadership development activities.

 Pre-recorded conference calls that include additional information and expert insights on each of the six Discussion Meet topics are available upon request.
 Contact Sue Ann Streufert at firstname.lastname@example.org to receive those calls electronically.

 The contestants will be evaluated on a combination of their farming operation growth and financial progress of operation, Farm Bureau leadership, as well as leadership outside of Farm Bureau.
 More specifically, the judges will be looking for excellence in management, growth and scope of the enterprise and self-initiative that have been displayed throughout the operation.
-A contestant’s participation in Farm Bureau and other organizations is a definite point getter from the judges.2023-Achievement-Award-Fillable.pdf
+A contestant’s participation in Farm Bureau and other organizations is a definite point-getter from the judges.2023-Achievement-Award-Fillable.pdf

 Participants will be judged on their involvement in agriculture, leadership ability, involvement and participation in Farm Bureau and other organizations (i.e., civic, service and community).